HDFGroup/vol-log-based/doc/usage.md

     ```
     % export H5VL_LOG_NSUBFILES=2
     ```
-  + If the environment variable is set without a value or with a non-positive value , then the number of subfiles will be set to equal to the number of compute nodes allocated.
+  + If the environment variable is set without a value or with a non-positive value, then the number of subfiles will be set to equal to the number of compute nodes allocated.
     ```
     % export H5VL_LOG_NSUBFILES=
     ```
+  + If the environment variable is not set or set to 0, then the subfiling is disabled.
 * Output file structure and naming scheme.
   * A master file (whose file name is supplied by the user to `H5Fcreate`)
-    + Stores user datasets, attributes ... etc.
+    contains:
+    + User attributes.
+    + User datasets as scalars.
+The contents of datasets are stored in the subfiles.
-  * A directory containing all the subfiles.
+  * A new directory containing all the subfiles.
     + The directory is named `<master_file_name>.subfiles`.
   * Subfiles
     + Each subfile is named `<master_file_name>.id` where `id` is the ID starting from 0 to the number of subfiles minus one.
-    + Each subfile stores the log data.
+    + Each subfile stores the log data of all partitioned datasets.

 ### Differences from the native VOL
   * Buffered and non-buffered modes